Wise After the Event: Release and reception

 Wise After the Event was released in May 1978 on Arista Records in the United Kingdom and in June 1978 on Passport Records in the United States.
 "We're All as We Lie" was released as a single with "Squirrel" and "Sitars and Nebulous" coupled on the B-side.
 "Squirrel" was later reunited with the album as a bonus track on the 1990 reissue.

 The British magazine Hi-Fi News & Record Review wrote: "Soft strums, songs and keyboard waves typify" the album which has "a mild Mike Oldfield touch to it" which "augurs well for its chances".
 One reviewer for Beat magazine in 1979 put the record on as it was "the perfect soother of frazzled nerves".
 Rob Patterson for The Bismarck Tribune gave a short positive review, noting the album is "a soft, subtle, but very tasteful slice of that-now-famous [Genesis] sound", and concludes with: "A heartening return".
 Chris Carson for the Press & Sun-Bulletin thought the album was not as successful as The Geese & the Ghost where Phillips "had the right idea" to play the instruments himself and leave the vocals to others.
 Carson compared the album's sound to early Genesis when Phillips was a member, but disliked his singing which failed to reach the quality of the album's production guitar work.
 "The result is a very tedious album, and a real struggle for even the devout Genesis fan to get through".
 Jane Seigendall for The Morning Call opened her review that the album is "an extraordinary example of music that's hard to just listen to", and requires the listener to "enter it" to appreciate the "haunting" music with his "erudite and often surrealistic" words that she found difficult to understand.
 She recognises his classical influences which is simultaneously "futuristic and ageless" and cites "We're All as We Lie" as the best example of his unconventional style, and suggested the album will appeal to esoteric music fans.
 She ended by praising Cross's artwork.
 The Times of Munster, Indiana rated the album as one of the best progressive rock albums of 1978 and is "most worthy of your listening time".
 It praised the contributions of Giles and Collins, and concludes: "The album simply shimmers with Phillips's delicate tunes".
-In a retrospective review, Dave Thompson for AllMusic gave the album four stars out of five.
-He recognised the album was made during "an invigorating period" for Phillips and noted his increased confidence "oozes out of every groove".
-Thompson rated Wise After the Event as more cohesive than The Geese & the Ghost but lacks the experimental nature of his predecessor and considered it to have too many ballads and "samey" music.
+In a retrospective review, AllMusic's Dave Thompson recognised that the album was made during "an invigorating period" for Phillips and noted his increased confidence "oozes out of every groove".
+Thompson rated Wise After the Event as more cohesive than The Geese & the Ghost but lacks the experimental nature of its predecessor and considered it to have too many ballads and "samey" music.
 He praises "We're All as We Lie" and the "multi-textured" title track as "career-enhancing classics".